MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Wait for the Ingress setting to update.

 #### Task 4: Configure a traffic percentage on the revisions

+Complete the following steps to configure a traffic percentage on the revisions.

 1. Ensure that you have the Revisions page open.